muon-spectroscopy-computational-project/pymuon-suite/README.md

 via pip.
 On Windows, you may need to install [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/); on Linux you may need to `apt-get install python-dev` or `yum install python-devel` according to your distribution.
-This should not be necessary if installing via conda.
+This should not be necessary if installing via conda, and so we recommend using conda if you want to avoid installing these tools.

 Further help with Spglib installation can be found in the [Spglib documentation](https://spglib.github.io/spglib/python-spglib.html#installation).